 For experienced campers

 You’re at home in the great outdoors.
 Got a problem?
 There’s a knot for that.
-You like to pitch your Ozark Trail tent off the beaten track and you’ll rough it if you must – but an out-of-the-way site with good facilities is your ideal combo.
+You like to pitch your well-used Ozark Trail tent off the beaten track and you’ll rough it if you must – but you're also a big fan of fancy camping gear, like a good camping kitchen, and an out-of-the-way site with good facilities is your ideal combo.

 Where to go